 First, there are a small handful of remaining RFCs which were postponed.
 In particular, right now I’d like to revisit these possible extensions in more detail:

-• Making error handling a bit more ergonomic, along the lines of extending the system around ?.
-I’ve posted a pre-RFC sketch of my own viewpoint of how this should change.
+- Making error handling a bit more ergonomic, along the lines of extending the

-• Revisit the question of absolute path syntax.
+.
+The weirdness around string literals is currently a major stumbling block for new users, who have to learn about having multiple string types before they have learned the motivation for them.
+Details about how this could be zero-cost, and some trade-offs. - Revisit the question of absolute path syntax.
 In the finally accepted modules RFC, there is one remaining open question about the syntax of absolute paths.
 I’d like to try to find a settled answer to that.
 I’m not otherwise interested in moving further with changes to the module system other than what is in the RFC.

 On the other side, I’d like to reach a final decision to ship or drop all of the ergonomics RFCs that were accepted.
 I hope to see this completed over the next several months.
 During the RFC phase, one of the most common bits of feedback from community members was that too many ergonomics RFCs were in flight at once.
 This was also very stressful on team members as well.
 Now that we’re going to begin considering stabilizing some of these features, I hope we can have a clearer (and more spaced out) schedule for this so that their FCPs are staggered.